-With Labor Day around the corner, I have a suggestion for America’s employers that I think would make their employees happier and more productive: Offer them a four-day workweek.
+With Labor Day here, I have a suggestion for America’s employers that I think would make their employees happier and more productive: Offer them a four-day workweek.

 Giving staffers one weekday off would be especially appealing to the biggest chunk of the American labor force — boomers.

 Many of them could use the free day to take their parents to doctor’s appointments or handle other eldercare duties, spend time with their grandkids, learn new skills and transition into retirement.
 Four-day workweeks can also let them cut their commutes.
-(In my blog post next week, I’ll offer advice on how boomers can negotiate or find four-day workweek jobs.)
+(In this blog post, I offer advice on how boomers can negotiate or find four-day workweek jobs.)

 4-Day Weeks’ Pay and Benefits